 Peace Corps Presentations And 2010 Reunion With Joseph Ansong

-Ghana Oceanography Summer School
+Ghana and Nigeria Oceanography Summer School

 2014 Reunion With Adam Mutawakilu